Queues at Kela’s telephone services More information

 If you are self-employed and apply for social assistance, Kela will perform a profitability analysis on your business.

 Your business is considered to be profitable if it produces an income which is roughly the same as your income in unemployment.
 If your business is clearly unprofitable, Kela will give you a certain amount of time in which you must attempt to get your finances in order.
-During that time, you may eligible for basic social assistance.

 If you choose to continue your unprofitable self-employment, the basic amount of basic social assistance may be reduced.
 In this case Kela will notify the municipal social services and refer you to them.
 They will draw up a plan outlining how you can increase your autonomy and independence and what could be done to support you in that effort.